About the course

 About the training provider

-St. Mary’s Teaching school is an inspirational partnership that is currently in its fifth year of providing high quality Teacher Training holding a track record of 100% employment rate.
+St. Mary’s Teaching school is an inspirational partnership that is currently in its sixth year of providing high quality Teacher Training holding a track record of 100% employment rate.
 Currently 69% of trainees are retained in our Teaching School Alliance and Diocese.

 Our Teaching School Alliance covers a wide geographical area, working with a number of good and outstanding schools across Leeds and North Yorkshire.
 Furthermore we are part of the Bishop Wheeler Catholic Academy Trust, which is a group of voluntary academies working together.
 All schools that we are in partnership with are in a variety of settings providing varied and exciting training opportunities.